BIMCO's position on "air pollution due to sulphur" has been approved by the BIMCO Board of Directors.

 MARPOL Annex VI lowers the limit to 0.50% on the sulphur content in marine fuel oil used in areas outside designated emission control areas from 1 January 2020.
-This will result in a dramatic global shift from residual fuels with maximum 3.50% sulphur to primarily distillate rich blended fuel.
+This will result in a dramatic global shift from residual fuels with maximum 3.50% sulphur to primarily distillate-rich blended fuels.

-Studies 1 show that the refineries will not be able to produce sufficient low sulphur fuels for the bunker industry to meet demand from day one.
-Based on BIMCO’s initiative, IMO has tasked a working group to consider how a smooth and effective implementation of the new sulphur limit may be facilitated, as an urgent matter.
+Studies1 show that the refineries may not be able to produce sufficient low sulphur fuels for the bunker industry to meet demand in all bunkering ports from day one.

 Compliance with the sulphur emission limits and effective uniform enforcement is of critical importance to ensure a level playing field as it will not be possible for compliant ships to compete with non-compliant ships.

 The quality of 0.50% sulphur fuel and its fitness for use on board ships may have a negative effect on safety.
-Increased blending may also deteriorate the stability of low sulphur content residual-like fuel oils.
+Increased blending may also reduce the compatibility and stability of low sulphur content residual-like fuel oils.

-Wash water from scrubbers used to produce inert gas to avoid explosions in cargo tanks is a safety issue under SOLAS and should not be discussed in this context.
+- Wash water from scrubbers used to produce inert gas to prevent explosions in cargo tanks is safety related and a requirement under SOLAS.
+It should not be discussed in the context of MARPOL Annex VI.

 - The prospect of a shortfall of compliant fuel is of great concern to BIMCO because it may lead to serious market disruption and distortion.

 - Regulatory clarity and consistency are essential for the level playing field in shipping.
 Maintaining agreed dates is important and BIMCO cannot support any push for delay on implementation or enforcement.